 Former GAA Manager

-Seán is held in extremely high regard on the GAA scene and skilled in the area of team management and sportsmanship.
+Seán is admired greatly on the GAA scene.
+The Former GAA Manager is highly skilled in the area of team management and sportsmanship.